Max Planck Encyclopedia of Public International Law

 MPEPIL articles are hybrids in character insofar as they combine elements of a reference work with a law journal approach.
 Authors are requested to cover their topic comprehensively and impartially but also to add a personal assessment.
 All articles are peer-reviewed.
 As a contemporary restatement of international law the publication is designed to assist both practitioners and scholars.

-So far, more than 800 scholars from 85 countries have contributed to the Encyclopedia.
-In 2013, the Max Planck Encyclopedia was cross-linked with the OPIL platform, allowing research across a number of OUP databases and full text sources.
+So far, more than 900 academics and practitioners from across the world have contributed to the Encyclopedia, which contains over 1,700 entries.
+In 2013, the MPEPIL was cross-linked with the OPIL platform, allowing research across a number of OUP databases and full text sources.

 The Encyclopedia has continuously been updated and extended, primarily through the publication of three Thematic Volumes (International Economic Law 2015; International Law of Armed Conflict and the Use of Force 2017; and the forthcoming one, International Development Law 2019).
 In 2018 an initiative for a general and more comprehensive revision of the MPEPIL electronic version was launched, entailing both the revision of existing entries and the inclusion of new ones.
 A new advisory board has been established to oversee that process.